mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 “... cannot be fully understood by one’s discriminative thinking.”
 You cannot understand why [Gensha Shibi](glossary#gensha-shibi) attained enlightenment by striking his toes and seeing the blood coming up.
 We don’t understand – why?
 The blood has a mysterious power?
 I don’t think so.
 Blood is blood.
 His toes have particular mysterious powers?
 No. He didn’t have telepathy.
 He didn’t use telepathy, just a rock.
 Rock is rock; it has no mysterious power.

 So why did he attain enlightenment? *[In the distance, the sound of a police siren starts.]* Because, I told you before, we are mind.
-Something happens with the rock, and toes, and the [Gensha Shibi](glossary#gensha-shibi)s, and the passages, all are beings which are not associated with the mind.
+Something happens with the rock, and toes, and the [Gensha Shibi](glossary#gensha-shibi)s, and the passages –– all are beings which are not associated with the mind.
 So everything exists, day after day, in the process of change, in the stream of change. *[The police siren is getting louder.]* Birds, zazen, and that siren; all things exist in peace and harmony, in the stream of change.
 And then, something happens, according to conditioned elements, which happen between the two.
 That is, conditioned element – *[the police siren finally stops]* – is characterized by one object, one being, used perfectly for another being, fitting into its object perfectly.
 This is conditional element.

 ##### 25:44